 PSI maintains a \$7,800 line-of-credit agreement with a Pittsburgh-based commercial bank.
-This credit line bears interest at the greater of 50 basis points below the bank's prime interest rate or 5.5% (8.0% at August 31, 2023).
-The outstanding balance on this line of credit for 2023 and 2022 was \$1,155 and \$854, respectively.
+This credit line bears interest at 50 basis points below the bank's prime interest rate (8.0% at August 31,2024).
+The outstanding balance on this line of credit for 2024 and 2023 was \$3,405 and \$1,155, respectively.
 The line of credit is due on demand.
 It is collateralized by the value of the annual draw from the endowment and held as security in a separate trust account of the endowment.